Is my hairline receding?

 What is a receding hairline?

 Your hairline is the line of hair above your face where forehead becomes scalp.
 A receding hairline is when your hair begins to thin, and you lose your original hairline.

 There isn’t an exact number for how many men get a receding hairline, but it’s more likely to happen to you as you get older.
 It can occur as early as puberty, but it’s more common in men in their 30’s and over, and affects over half of men in their 50’s.

 What does a receding hairline look like?

-Usually hair isn’t lost evenly along the hairline.
-Typically more falls out at the corners above your temples, giving you a V-shaped hairline with a peak in the center and bald areas either side.
+Usually, hair isn’t lost evenly along the hairline.
+Typically, more falls out at the corners above your temples, giving you a V-shaped hairline, with a peak in the centre and bald areas either side.
 Google Jude Law if you want to see what we mean (sorry, Jude).